John William Heston records

 Biographical / Historical

-John William Heston was a native of Bellefonte, Center County, Pennsylvania.
-He was born February 1, 1854, the son of Elisha B. and Catherine Heston.
-He studied in Pennsylvania, continued in Center Hall Normal and Penn.
+John William Heston was born in Bellefonte, PA, on February 1, 1854, the son of Elisha B. and Catherine Heston.
+He studied in Pennsylvania at Center Hall Normal and Penn.
 State College.
-Dr. Heston received scholastic degrees A.B., M.A., PhD., and LL.D. from Pennsylvania.
+Heston received his scholastic degrees A.B., M.A., PhD., and LL.D.

-He married Mary Ellen Calder at Harrisburg, PA on August 16, 1881.
+Heston married Mary Ellen Calder at Harrisburg, PA, on August 16, 1881.
 She was the daughter of Rev. James Calder, President of Penn.
-St for 12 yrs.
-They had two sons, Charles Ellis who became an electrical engineer and Edward who became a physician.
+State for 12 yrs.
+They had two sons, Charles Ellis and Edward.
+Mary Heston died in 1915.
+In 1917, Heston married Eliza Small, Mary's niece.

-He taught 3 yrs. in county schools of PA and then at Penn State Industrial University where he was elected Principal of the Department for 6 years.
+Heston taught for 3 years in Pennsylvania county schools, and then at Penn State Industrial University where he was elected Principal of the Department for 6 years.
 He was then elected professor of the Science and Art of Teaching in Penn State.
-He likewise taught Ag.
-In the meantime, he studied history and with specialization in constitutional and institutional law at John Hopkins University, and was admitted to the Penn Bar in 1890.
+During that time, Heston studied history with specialization in constitutional and institutional law at John Hopkins University and was admitted to the Penn Bar in 1890.

-His interest in industrial education in relation to teacher education that moved him to build the Science Hall (later called the Women's Gym or the Performing Arts Center).
-At that time it housed the chemistry and physics programs as well as extensive agricultural department.
-This was constructed in 1910.
-He was interested in the vocational approach to education.
+In 1905, Heston became the President of Madison State Normal School.
+His interest in industrial education in relation to teacher education moved him to build the Science Hall (now called the Technology Classroom Building) in 1910.
+It housed the chemistry and physics programs, as well as the agricultural department.

-One of Dr. Heston's biggest achievement was building the Campus Training School in 1916.
-He had long envisioned the development of a laboratory school where teachers in training could be carefully supervised.
-The lab school included both elementary and secondary school students.
-This training school burned to the ground in 1963.
+One of Heston's biggest achievement was building the Campus Training School in 1916.
+He had envisioned the development of a laboratory school where teachers in training could be supervised as they taught.
+The Campus Training School would burn down in 1963.

-In 1971, the State of South Dakota purchased the Madison Community Hospital and renovated it into an administration building and named it Heston Hall after President John Heston.
+In 1971, the State of South Dakota purchased the Madison Community Hospital and renovated it into an administration building.
+It was named Heston Hall after President Heston.

 Extent